 23. Rent Bikes

-This isn’t free, but it is personally one of my favorite things to do in Manhattan and Central Park, and it provides hours of fun!
+This isn’t free, but it is one of my favorite things to do in Manhattan, and it provides hours of fun!
 There are 3 parts to the Manhattan Waterfront Greenway: We like to ride on the Hudson River greenway because it is the longest, and the entire path follows the river and is separated from traffic.
 Check Groupon for a good deals on bike rentals, we typically get bikes for $20- $30 for the day.

 Awesome Parks and Free Gardens in NYC